 Fall is just around the corner.
-As leaves turn colors, it won’t be long before fall is in full force, with leaves turning colors and painting your outdoors with rich hues of red, orange and yellow.
-While the season brings picturesque beauty, it also leaves many with leaf-covered lawns.
-In anticipation of the upcoming season, it’s important to make sure your leaf blower is ready for the busy months ahead of leaf cleanup.
+As leaves turn colors, it won’t be long before those rich hues of red, orange and yellow wind up in your yard.
+In anticipation of the upcoming season, it’s important to make sure your leaf blower is ready for the busy months of leaf cleanup ahead.

 While some might use a rake for smaller yards, many opt for leaf blowers to handle larger leaf piles.
 Whether you use a handheld, backpack or wheeled blower, you need to keep it maintained regularly to enhance its life and reliability.
-Consider these tips to keep your leaf blower in great shape and ready for cleanup all season long.
+Consider these gas leaf blower maintenance tips to keep your blower in great shape and ready for cleanup all season long.

 It’s especially important that air filters in gas leaf blowers are kept in good condition so they can continue doing what they do best: blow air.
 Knowing how to clean leaf blower air filters can extend the longevity of your fan, allowing for a more consistent and stronger pattern of air to be blown.
-To check the condition, remove the air filter cover and turn the cover over to locate the air filter.
-Then, remove it from the unit and wash the filter using a mild detergent, such as regular dish soap and water.
+To check the condition, remove the air filter cover and turn it over to locate the air filter.
+Then, remove the air filter from the unit and wash the filter using a mild detergent, such as regular dish soap and water.
 Rinse thoroughly and squeeze out excess water.
-Allow it to dry completely, coat it with clean SAE 30 oil and place it back in the unit.
+Allow it to dry completely, lightly coat it with clean SAE 30 oil and place it back in the unit.
 You’ll want to do this step after about every 10 hours of use.